conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 feedback, you can reach us in Cpplang Slack (channel #conan), social networks and, of course, in [Github](https://github.com/conan-io).

-Keep updated to new version, there is a lot of work ahead and we expect to release new versions of this plugin with new functionalities.
+Keep updated to new versions, there is a lot of work ahead and we expect to release new versions of this plugin with new functionalities.

 Happy coding!